tiyd-fee-2016-02/teamRaleigh/README.md

 Mike worked on putting the finishing touches on what remained for the CSS.

 Jeremy did the jquery on the tabs

+We worked together remotely (via Screenhero) to tackle the json business.